-- LOW CARBS: Low carbs are trending and have been linked to enhancing health.
+- LOW CARBS: Low carbs are trending and can boost health.
 But, processed food that is designated as “low-carbs” is still junk food, which is just as harmful as “low -fat foods”.

 - MADE WITH WHOLE GRAINS: The product you just picked up might have so many of them (whole grains) but in very minute quantity.
 So, the thumb rule is to check the first three ingredients and if on them is not a whole grain, then they are just existing in a negligible amount.

 - GLUTEN-FREE: Gluten-free will not increase any goodness of your food.
 This simply means that the product doesn’t have wheat, rye, or barley.
 Many of them are just highly processed and loaded with unhealthy fats and sugar.

 - FRUIT FLAVORED: The term ” fruit-flavored” doesn’t necessarily mean that the product contains real fruit.
 So, your favorite packed Strawberry juice will only have the chemicals that will make it taste like a real fruit(most of the time).
 Always, go for the whole fruits and not the ones that come in fancy packaging, because so many nutrients are removed while processing.
 Most of them have lots of sugar, preservatives and other additives to increase the shelf-life and enhance the taste.